The Frankfurt MBA | This full-time programme is designed for aspiring professionals who are looking to deal with real challenges in international

 Visit an MBA class this semester to discuss a case study with academic staff and current MBA students.
 This is your chance to experience typical classroom subjects, teaching techniques and learning methods.

 Feel free to contact the MBA Recruitment Managers to arrange a campus visit.

-Learn more about our MBA and EMBA programmes at one of our Info Sessions.
+Learn more about our MBA and EMBA programmes at one of our Info Evenings.
 Benefit from personal conversations with our professors, programme directors and current students.